orjanv/Twitter-stats/README.md

 Features
 --------
 - Plots amount of tweets against days a week using pyplot from matplotlib
-- Writes the outout to a html file 'tweets.html' ([see example file](https://github.com/orjanv/Twitter-stats/blob/master/tweets.html) and then opens it in a webbrowser
+- Writes the outout to a HTML file 'tweets.html' ([see example file](https://github.com/orjanv/Twitter-stats/blob/master/tweets.html) and then opens it in a webbrowser

 <img src="https://github.com/orjanv/Twitter-stats/blob/master/by-days-of-week.png" width="400px" alt="Tweets by days of week" />

 Suggestions:
 ------------
 - Most used words using pytagcloud
+- More plots
+- Styled HTML with CSS